linqs/pacman/README.md

  - Ed Karuna for providing improved graphics and debugging help.
  - Jeremy Cowles for implementing an initial tournament infrastructure.
  - LiveWires for providing some code from a Pacman implementation (used / modified with permission).
+ - The LINQS lab from UCSC.
+ - Graduates of the CMPS 140 class who have helped pave the way for future classes (their identities are immortalized in the git history).